 The cannabis industry is highly dependent upon consumer perception regarding the safety, efficacy and quality of the cannabis produced.
 Consumer perception of can be significantly influenced by scientific research or findings, regulatory investigations, litigation, media attention, market rumours or speculation and other publicity regarding the consumption of cannabis products.
 There can be no assurance that future scientific research, findings, regulatory proceedings, litigation, media attention or other research findings or publicity will be favorable to the cannabis market or any particular product, or consistent with earlier publicity.
-Future research reports, findings, regulatory proceedings, litigation, media attention or other publicity that are perceived as less favorable than, or that question, earlier research reports, findings or publicity could have a material adverse effect on the demand for the Company's business, financial condition and results of operations.
-Adverse scientific research reports, findings, regulatory proceedings, litigation, media attention or other publicity, whether or not accurate or with merit, could have a material adverse effect on the Company's business, financial condition and results of operations, the demand for products, and the Company's business, results of operations, financial condition and cash flows.
+Future research reports, findings, regulatory proceedings, litigation, earlier research reports, findings or publicity could have a material adverse effect on the demand for the Company's business, financial condition and results of operations.
+Adverse scientific research reports, findings, regulatory with earlier or with merit, could have a material adverse effect on the company's business, financial adverse effect on the Company's business, financial condition and results of operations, the demand for products, and the Company's business, results of operations, financial condition and results of operations, the demand for products, and the Company's business, results of operations, financial condition and results of operations, the demand for products, and the Company's business, results of operations, financial condition and results of operations, the demand for products, and the Company's business, results of operations, financial condition and results of operations, the demand for products, and the Company's business, results of operations, financial condition and results of operations, the demand for products, and the Company's business, results of operations, financial condition and results of operations, the demand for products, and the Company's business, results of operations, financial condition and cash flows.